 About the series editors:

-Benjamin Fraser is Professor of Hispanic Studies at East Carolina University, USA.
+Benjamin Fraser is Professor of Hispanic Studies at the University of Arizona, USA.

-Susan Larson is Associate Professor of Spanish at University of Kentucky, USA.
+Susan Larson is Professor of Spanish at Texas Tech University, USA.

 University of Arizona, USA